 Living in one of only two villages in Northamptonshire with a railway station, King’s Sutton residents can travel by train to London in just under an hour-and-a-half, Birmingham in under an hour and Oxford in under half-an-hour.
 Regular weekday bus services link the village to the nearby towns of Banbury and Brackley, which in turn provide good connections to further-flung towns and cities such as Bicester, Oxford, Northampton and Milton Keynes.

-Besides excellent transport links, King's Sutton residents benefit from local shops, a doctor’s surgery, a post office, a primary school, two churches and two public houses.
+Besides excellent transport links, King's Sutton residents benefit from local shops, a post office, a primary school, two churches and two public houses.
 These institutions, along with the wide range of clubs, organisations and activities operating in the village, are detailed in the “About King’s Sutton” pages of this website.

 King’s Sutton Parish Council sponsors and promotes this website to provide regular, up-to-date news and information to residents and others with an interest in the village.
 The Parish Council also disseminates news and information via its “King’s Sutton News” Facebook and Twitter channels (links in the footer below) and the “King’s Sutton Times” newsletter.